AnnaFomina1997/ton-dapp-test/README.md

 ## Running the project

-1. установить Node.js
+1. install Node.js

-2. настроить npm
+2. configure npm
+3. to pull up dependencies:
-3. для подтягивания зависимостей: npm install
+npm install

+4. raise front on command:
-4. поднимать front по команде: npx vite
+npx vite

-5. для компиляции смарт контрактов и их деплоя: установить FunC + Fift (надпись кликабельна) зайти в папку smart_contracts npx blueprint run
+5. to compile smart contracts and deploy them: install FunC + Fift go to the "smart_contracts" folder npx blueprint run

-Для теста использовать ТЕСТОВУЮ СЕТЬ
-В МЕЙН СЕТИ С ВАС БУДУТ БРАТЬ ДЕНЬГИ ЗА КОМИССИИ
+For the test, use the TEST NETWORK IN THE MAIN NETWORK YOU WILL BE CHARGED MONEY FOR COMMISSIONS